Colleges by Location

 Retention Rate

-The freshman retention rate for State University of New York at Oswego was 70% in 2024.
+The freshman retention rate for State University of New York at Oswego was 71% in 2025, demonstrating the exceptional quality of the educational experience at this institution.

 Student Body